harisankar-krishna-swamy/django_cacheable_model/README.rst

 # 4. To do
 a) Add a sample project
-b) Migrate tests from AIM
+b) Add tests
+c) Cleanup code from AIModelStore
+d) Document use of select_related and prefetch_related

 # 5. License